 Living with an alcoholic is difficult, but deciding to leave a partner struggling with alcoholism is never easy.
 It’s personal, emotional, and often tangled up with practical and financial worries.
 You might feel stuck between the love you’ve shared and the hope that things could still change.

 If you’re considering this step, just remember—you’re not alone.
 There’s no shame in prioritizing your well-being and seeking a healthier future.
+Sometimes, leaving is necessary when you recognize you are in an unhealthy relationship that is damaging to your emotional or physical well-being.
 Watch for signs that leaving an alcoholic partner might be best for your safety and peace of mind.

 Their drinking habits negatively impact you